Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Leveraging Incomplete Auxiliary Quantiles

 Remarkably, even when $\mathcal{A}$ comprises only a few marginal quantiles for each study variable, it is still possible to estimate $\boldsymbol C_{\boldsymbol \theta}$ accurately under the EQL in the presence of AN missingness as defined in Lemma \ref{lemma1}, assuming of course that the full data distribution is a Gaussian copula.
 This fact is summarized in Theorem \ref{postconsistEQL}.
 We empirically examine the concentration of $\Pi_{n}^{*}(\boldsymbol C_{\boldsymbol \theta})$ as a function of the number of auxiliary quantiles in Section \ref{sim1}. \begin{theorem} Suppose $\{(\boldsymbol{y}_i, \boldsymbol r_i) \}_{i=1}^{n} \overset{iid}{\sim} \Pi_{0}$ where $\Pi_{0}$ is the Gaussian copula with correlation $\boldsymbol C_{0}$ and marginals $\{F_{j}\}_{j=1}^{p}$ as in \eqref{YRcop}--\eqref{xformYR}.
 For $j = 1, \dots, p$, suppose $\mathcal{A}_{j}$ comprises $m_{j}\geq 3$ auxiliary quantiles of $F_{j}$, including $F_{j}^{-1}(0)$ and $F_{j}^{-1}(1)$.
 Let $p(\boldsymbol \theta)$ be a prior with respect a measure that induces a prior $\Pi$ over the space of all $2p \times 2p$ correlation matrices $\boldsymbol{\mathbbm{C}}$ such that $\Pi(\boldsymbol C_{\boldsymbol \theta})>0$ for all $\boldsymbol C_{\boldsymbol \theta} \in \mathbbm{C}$.
 Then, for any neighborhood $\mathcal{B}$ of $\boldsymbol C_{0}$, $\lim_{n\rightarrow \infty} \Pi^{*}_{n}(\boldsymbol C_{\boldsymbol \theta} \in \mathcal{B}) \rightarrow 1 \ \textrm{almost surely } [\Pi_{0}]$. \end{theorem} Theorem \ref{postconsistEQL} provides a practically useful result when study variables have nonignorable missing values: analysts need only specify lower/upper bounds and a single intermediate quantile for each study variable to estimate $\boldsymbol C_{\boldsymbol \theta}$ accurately, provided the joint distribution for $(\boldsymbol y, \boldsymbol r)$ is a Gaussian copula and thus the missingness follows the AN mechanism of Section \ref{sec:AN}.
 Though the result is asymptotic, we demonstrate empirically in Section \ref{sim1} that under the conditions of Theorem \ref{postconsistEQL}, $\Pi_{n}^{*}(\boldsymbol C_{\boldsymbol \theta})$ can concentrate rapidly with sample sizes of a few hundred.
 Furthermore, estimation of $\boldsymbol C_{\boldsymbol \theta}$ is possible without specifying full marginal distribution models that require parameter updates for each study variable.

-A similar estimation strategy for $\boldsymbol C_{\boldsymbol \theta}$ is employed under the extended rank (RL) and rank-probit (RPL) likelihoods \citep{hoff2007extending, feldman2022bayesian}, which target posterior inference for the Gaussian copula correlation by conditioning on the set of latent variables consistent with the multivariate ranks on the observed variables.
+The EQL resembles the extended rank (RL) and rank-probit (RPL) likelihoods \citep{hoff2007extending, feldman2022bayesian}, which target posterior inference for the Gaussian copula correlation by conditioning on the set of latent variables consistent with the multivariate ranks of the observed data values.
 However, the EQL and the RL/RPL make different uses of their conditioning events.
 Under the EQL event, $\mathcal{A}$ partially locates $\boldsymbol z^{obs}$.
 By comparison, the RL/RPL event does not restrict where $\boldsymbol z^{obs}$ lies in latent space, as long as the orderings of the individual $z_{ij}^{obs}$ are consistent with the ranks of $y_{ij}^{obs}$.
-As a result, inferences for $\boldsymbol{C}_{\boldsymbol{\theta}}$ under AN missingness may be biased for the RL/RPL.
-We demonstrate this empirically in Section \ref{sim1}.
+As a result, inferences for $\boldsymbol{C}_{\boldsymbol{\theta}}$ under AN missingness may be biased for the RL/RPL, as we demonstrate in Section \ref{sim1}..